octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `SENDER` instruction pushes the address of the contract that initiated the current internal transaction.
 It may be the `SOURCE`, but may also be different if the source sent an order to an intermediate smart contract, which then called the current contract.

-The `SOURCE` and `SENDER` built-ins represent the identity who invoked the smart contract.
+The `SOURCE` and `SENDER` built-ins represent the identity that invoked the smart contract.

 To illustrates the `SENDER` macro, here is a smart contract handling a set of address as storage.
 When invoked this smart contract saves the identifier of the invoker (i.e. its _address_) inside the storage.